Marclie/SuaveStateScanner/README.md

   in the form [xmin, xmax] where xmin/xmax are the minimum/maximum index for the reaction coordinates (default: None)

+* `propBounds` - The bounds of the properties to use for finite differences.
+If provided, this should be a list in the form [xmin, xmax] where xmin/xmax are the minimum/maximum index for the properties (default: None)

 * `sweepBack` - The 'sweepBack' parameter defines whether the script will sweep backwards through the points after it has finished sweeping forwards.
 This parameter is optional and must be a boolean.
-If this parameter is not provided, the default value 'True' will be used.
-It is recommended to keep this parameter as 'True' since the script loses accuracy at the boundaries due to the finite difference stencil. (default: True)
+If this parameter is not provided, the default value 'False' will be used. (default: False)

 * `stateBounds` - The bounds of the states in the input file.
 If provided, this should be a